 We were dreamers and engineers.
 If we wanted to camp and our parents refused to do so.
 It wouldn’t stop us.
 On the other hand, we would bring the camp to our home in the absence of our parents.
 Hell yeah!

-We took our favourite bed sheet from the almirah and made a canopy out of it.
+We took our favorite bed sheet from the almirah and made a canopy out of it.
 Placing a stick in between and securing the edges of the triangular canopy with bricks.
 We liked having cheap thrills.
 Don’t cha love it too?

 10. Endless Pillow Fights:

-Pillow fighting was our favourite sport, which we could easily play indoors, especially when our parents weren’t at home.
+Pillow fighting was our favorite sport, which we could easily play indoors, especially when our parents weren’t at home.
 Since we had the liberty to jump on the bed, and shriek and shout, as loud as we could.
 It was so much fun that it made our stomach ache, because of the endless giggles.

 Picking up the pillow with feeble arms, when laughter is bursting out of your skin was fun.
 The feathery pillow felt like a boulder at that time.
 Miss the old memories of sweet childhood.